-[CCECG] chapter 5 Configure the printer, section IPSec, subsection IKE requirements provides related guidance for text-based pre-shared keys.
+[CCECG] chapter 5 "Configure the printer", section "IPsec", subsection "IKE requirements" provides related guidance for text-based pre-shared keys.
 Table 5-3 and Table 5-4 of [CCECG] list the hash sizes supported in the evaluated configuration for IKEv1 phase 1 and phase 2, respectively.
-The instructions provided in section Create an IKEv1 IPsec tempplate contains a step to specify the hash value (if the hash option is selected) which must be one of the options specified in Table 5-3 for phase 1 and Table 5-4 for phase 2.
-The evaluator also verified the supported algorithms listed in Table 5-3 and Table 5-4 match with those specified in the SFR.
+The instructions provided in section "Create an IKEv1 IPsec template" contains a step to specify the hash value (if the hash option is selected) which must be one of the options specified in Table 5-3 for phase 1 and Table 5-4 for phase 2.
+The evaluator also verified the supported algorithms listed in Table 5-3 and Table 5-4 match with those specified in the SFR FCS_COP.1(c) from [ST].
+In section "Certificates", the [CCECG] provides also information for the SHA algorithms supported for signature verification of X.509 certificates during IPsec authentication, matching those specified in [ST].